mouaadhalimi/StudyMate/README.md

 # StudyMate – AI-Powered Study Assistant (RAG Backend)

 **StudyMate** is an open-source, intelligent backend platform designed to help **students and independent learners** manage, explore, and understand their study materials more effectively using **Retrieval-Augmented Generation (RAG)** technology.
-It enables users to upload documents, search semantically through their content, and receive AI-generated, context-aware answers — all running locally and privately, without external API costs.
+It enables users to upload documents, search semantically through their content, and receive AI-generated, context-aware answers, all running locally and privately, without external API costs.

 ---

 ## Overview

-StudyMate offers a **personalized study experience** through an intuitive backend that organizes knowledge in “RAGs” — **Retrieval-Augmented Knowledge Spaces**.
+StudyMate offers a **personalized study experience** through an intuitive backend that organizes knowledge in “RAGs”, **Retrieval-Augmented Knowledge Spaces**.
 Each RAG combines your uploaded study documents with advanced natural language search and AI reasoning capabilities.

 After logging in securely, users can: